-- A. A parking lot for the exclusive use of persons with a permit issued by the Town of Skaneateles shall exist on a portion of the Town property located on the north side of Route 359 in the Hamlet of Mandana.
-The parking lot shall be known as the "Town Parking Lot in the Hamlet of Mandana." - B. The term "resident of the Town of Skaneateles" shall mean a person domiciled in the Town of Skaneateles.
-The term "owner of real property in the Town" shall mean any person not domiciled in the Town of Skaneateles who owns real property in the Town of Skaneateles as shown by a copy of the most recent deed for the real property and by the records of the Town Assessor.
-A resident of the Town of Skaneateles or an owner of real property in the Town of Skaneateles may obtain an annual permit from the Town Clerk. - C. Temporary tenants of property in the Town of Skaneateles may obtain a temporary permit from the Town Clerk but only for the duration of the temporary tenancy in real property in the Town of Skaneateles as shown by their lease or rental agreement. - D. Fees for annual and temporary permits may be fixed and amended from time to time by resolution of the Town Board. - E. Signs shall be established and maintained by the Superintendent of Highways giving notice that parking is limited to persons with a permit issued by the Town of Skaneateles. - F. It shall be a traffic infraction for any person to park a vehicle in the Town Parking Lot without a permit issued by the Town Clerk of the Town of Skaneateles.
+A. A parking lot for the exclusive use of persons with a permit issued by the Town of Skaneateles shall exist on a portion of the Town property located on the north side of Route 359 in the Hamlet of Mandana.
+The parking lot shall be known as the "Town Parking Lot in the Hamlet of Mandana."

+B. The term "resident of the Town of Skaneateles" shall mean a person domiciled in the Town of Skaneateles.
+The term "owner of real property in the Town" shall mean any person not domiciled in the Town of Skaneateles who owns real property in the Town of Skaneateles as shown by a copy of the most recent deed for the real property and by the records of the Town of Skaneateles may obtain an annual permit from the Town Clerk.

+C. Temporary tenants of property in the Town of Skaneateles may obtain a temporary permit from the Town Clerk but only for the duration of the temporary tenancy in real property in the Town of Skaneateles as shown by their lease or rental agreement.

+D. Fees for annual and temporary permits may be fixed and amended from time to time by resolution of the Town Board.

+E. Signs shall be established and maintained by the Superintendent of Highways giving notice that parking is limited to persons with a permit issued by the Town of Skaneateles.

+F. It shall be a traffic infraction for any person to park a vehicle in the Town Parking Lot without a permit issued by the Town Clerk of the Town of Skaneateles.